Boca Raton Resort & Club

 His jovial, friendly presence has been noticed walking down the hallways, dressed in his blue silk pajamas, carrying either a monkey or a parrot.

-His caring presence is given the credit for keeping away unpleasant entities with attitudes against the living, as this would scare his guests.
+His caring presence has been given credit for keeping away unpleasant entities.
 The welcoming aura of this building in fact is attributed to his spirit.

 Addison is sometimes spotted by the living, looking out to sea from the jetty across the Boca Baton inlet.
 Perhaps he is still a little disappointed that his plans for the large resort hotel weren’t used.